mahmoudafer/DFA-Minimizer/README.md

 # DFA-Minimizer
-A tool that minimizes deterministic finite automata with a visual interactive graph start drawing and minimizing DFAs!
+A tool that minimizes deterministic finite automata with a visual interactive graph.

+start drawing and minimizing DFAs!

 # How To Use